 If you appreciate the Jordan Center’s work and programming, online and in-person, consider making a financial contribution to help support our lectures, panels, fellowship programs, blog, and more.
-Any amount can help us further our goal of promoting awareness and understanding of Russia’s past, present, and future, in all its disciplinary and cultural manifestations.
-Details can be found on our website, and as always feel free to reach out to me directly at firstname.lastname@example.org.
+Details can be found on our website, and feel free to reach out to me directly at firstname.lastname@example.org.

-I hope you all have a wonderful fall, and I look forward to “seeing” you at the Jordan Center!
+I hope you all have a wonderful spring, and I look forward to seeing you at the Jordan Center!

 Joshua A. Tucker